-Climate average patterns of weather over long periods of time.
+Climate is the average patterns of weather over long periods.
 Global climate change therefore refers to the variation in the earth's global climate or in regional climates over time scales ranging from decades to millions of years.
-These changes cab be caused by processes internal to earth, external (variation in sunlight intensity) and human activities.
+These changes can be caused by processes internal to earth or external (variation in sunlight intensity) as well as human activities.

-The single human activity that is most likely to have a large impact on the climate is the burning of "fossil fuels" such as coal, oil and gas.
+The main human activity that is most likely to have a large impact on the climate is the burning of "fossil fuels" such as coal, oil and gas.
 These fuels contain carbon.
 Burning them makes carbon dioxide gas.
 Carbon dioxide gas traps solar heat in the atmosphere, partly in the same way as glass traps solar heat in a sunroom or a greenhouse.
 For this reason, carbon dioxide is sometimes called a "greenhouse gas."
 As more carbon dioxide is added to the atmosphere, more solar heat cannot get out of the atmosphere leading to increase in temperature of the atmosphere.

-What is the role of wetlands in mitigating climate change?
+8.3 What is the role of wetlands in mitigating climate change?

 Wetland ecosystems provide a range of functions such as climate regulation, carbon recycling, flood control, purifying water, breeding grounds for fish.
 To society, wetlands are a source of products such as fish, water, building materials, wild game meat.

-However, the distribution of wetlands is determined by following factors;
+However, the nature of wetlands is determined by factors such as climate, land form, hydrology, biotic factors and mineral characteristics of the catchment soil.

-- climate

-- land form

-- hydrology

-- biotic factors

-- mineral characteristics of the soil

-Climate determines distribution of wetlands through amount of water received through rainfall.
-In addition, the morphology of the land surface is important because it determines the distribution of the excess water from rainfall and hence location of wetlands.
-Source of water to wetlands may also be from floodplains, and coastal areas.
+The climate determines the amount of water received through precipitation.
+In addition, the morphology of the land surface is important because it determines the distribution of the excess water from runoff to valleys where the wetlands are located.
 The physical and mineralogical characteristics of the surface materials are important.
-The texture of the soil determines the porosity of the soil and therefore proportion of water that can percolate into the soil.
+The texture of the soil determines the porosity of the soil and affects the proportion of water that can percolate into the soil.